Nine Elms SW8

 SECTOR: PUBLIC REALM

 Thessaly Road lies at the perimeter of New Covent Garden Market (NCGM), an area rich in horticultural and growing heritage that is undergoing major redevelopment.
 In the context of this transition, the Edible Avenue project provides an intermediate animation.
-NCGM’s neighbouring residents faced a 1km long, 3m tall, dark and unattractive boundary wall topped with razor wire.
+NCGM’s neighbouring residents of the Patmore Estate faced a 1km long, 3m tall, dark and unattractive boundary wall topped with razor wire.
 We were assigned to bring the street to life and create an interface between the existing community and new development.

 St George’s Church of England Primary School, SW8 4JS